 Here are 3 examples of companies that innovated within a traditional holiday:

-If you’re going to innovate within a holiday tradition, make sure you keep the integrity of the tradition while coming up with something new.
+If you’re going to come up with an innovation for a holiday tradition, make sure you keep the integrity of the tradition, while coming up with something new.